 - Authors may NOT submit a newer version of the paper, or portion thereof, as supplementary material.

 The goal of the rebuttal is to inform the Area Chairs of major misunderstandings, in your opinion, in the reviewers’ assessment, or of incorrect statements in the reviews.
 An effective rebuttal focuses only on major critiques.
 It is not helpful to try to address every minor point in the reviews.
-By prioritizing and focusing on the major concerns, and by grouping multiple reviewer comments that generally pertain to the same issue into a few major categories, you are demonstrating to the Area Chair that you understand the high level messages that were provided in the reviews.
+By prioritizing and focusing on the major concerns, and by grouping multiple reviewer comments that generally pertain to the same issue into a few major categories, you are demonstrating to the Area Chairs that you understand the high-level messages that were provided in the reviews.

 An effective rebuttal addresses reviewers’ criticisms by explaining where in the paper you had provided the requisite information, perhaps further clarifying it.

 Do not promise to expand your paper to address all the questions raised by the reviewers, as you will not be able to change your article substantially, and in all likelihood you don’t have sufficient room to add to the paper.
 These promises are likely not to be taken seriously.

 A good rebuttal is polite; being confrontational does not bring any added value to the paper.
 However, if you feel you have received a review that was not courteous, or made false or unsubstantiated arguments that you can succinctly refute, you should point this out.

 MICCAI is committed to reproducible research.
 In MICCAI 2019, we invite reviewers and authors to improve the reproducibility of their research along three directions: open data, open implementations, and appropriate evaluation design and reporting.
 Where possible, we invite authors to use open data or to make their data and code available for open access by other researchers.